 ‘You’ll end up like that one day, if you carry on driving the way you do.’

 ‘Who me?
-Nah,’ Brent replied dismissively, again letting the car rip.
+Nah,’ Brent replied, again letting the car rip.
 He hammered the accelerator pedal to the floor, and once more, the car blasted down the road, leaving the accident and the blue flashing light behind them, with only one thing on his mind; and that was to reach his local pub in London, before last orders.